Pixie Lott: 2016–present: Stage and television work

 From 30 June to 17 September 2016, Lott starred as Holly Golightly in a limited 12-week season of Breakfast at Tiffany’s at the Theatre Royal Haymarket in London's West End.
 On 15 November 2016, it was announced Lott will be a coach on The Voice Kids UK alongside will.i.am & Danny Jones.
 The show began in June 2017 on ITV.
 On 31 March 2017 Lott collaborated with British DJ Anton Powers on their single "Baby".
 Lott released her new single "Won't Forget You" featuring Stylo G on 29 September 2017.

 Lott performed at the 10th-anniversary concert of the Made in Dagenham musical at the London Palladium in March 2024.

 Musical influences

 Lott has cited Celine Dion, Christina Aguilera, Mariah Carey, Whitney Houston and Beyoncé as major influences on her style of singing.
 For her second album, Lott told Digital Spy that the sound was "a little more soulful.
 That's the kind of thing that I'm into.
 That influence is stronger on this album."

 Personal life

 Lott began a relationship with fashion model Oliver Cheshire in 2010.
 They were engaged on 13 November 2016.
 They were married at Ely Cathedral on 6 June 2022, following a delay due to COVID-19.
-In June 2023, the couple announced that they were expecting their first child.
-In November 2023, Lott confirmed they had a son, Albert Charles.
-In June 2025, Lott announced that she was pregnant with the couple's second child.
-In October 2025, Lott announced that she had given birth to their second son.
+They had their first son in November 2023, Albert Charles; and their second son in October 2025.

 Lott is a patron of the Penny for London charity and is a supporter of West Ham United.